umkoin/umkoin/doc/build-unix.md

 ====================
 Some notes on how to build Umkoin Core in Unix.

-(for OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md))
+(For BSD specific instructions, see [build-openbsd.md](build-openbsd.md) and/or [build-netbsd.md](build-netbsd.md))

 Note
 ---------------------
 Always use absolute paths to configure and compile umkoin and the dependencies, for example, when specifying the path of the dependency:

 	../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX

 Here BDB_PREFIX must be an absolute path - it is defined using $(pwd) which ensures the usage of the absolute path.

 To Build
 ---------------------